jamesbuckett/ckad-questions/01-ckad-design-build.md

 # Dry run; print the corresponding API objects without creating them

 kubectl run nginx --image=nginx --dry-run=client 👈👈👈 This example matches most closely to the question.
+Just needs an output file.

 # Start a nginx pod, but overload the spec with a partial set of values parsed from JSON